No. 24 Cincinnati holds off Wichita State for 66-63 victory

 MEMPHIS, Tenn.
+(AP) — As Cincinnati expected, Wichita State had one last run down the stretch — enough to pull even, but not overtake the No. 24 Bearcats.

-(AP) — Nysier Brooks scored 13 points and Cane Broome hit the go-ahead layup with 23.5 seconds left to give No. 24 Cincinnati a 66-63 victory over Wichita State in Saturday’s semifinals of the American Athletic Conference tournament.
+Nysier Brooks scored 13 points and Cane Broome hit the go-ahead layup with 23.5 seconds left to give No. 24 Cincinnati a 66-63 victory over Wichita State in Saturday’s semifinals of the American Athletic Conference tournament.

+The victory was the second of Saturday’s semifinals where the underdog tried to overtake the better seed.
+Memphis rallied, but fell to Houston 61-58.
+That sets up the championship showdown between the conference’s top two teams – Cincinnati as the No. 2 seed and top-seeded Houston.

+“This is the time of year that you are not into splitting atoms,” Bearcat coach Mick Cronin said.
+“You win and move on.”

-Markis McDuffie had 18 for the Shockers (19-14), the tournament’s No. 6 seed, while Samajae Haynes-Jones had 17, despite missing six of his seven 3-point attempts.
+Markis McDuffie, who had a career-high 34 points in the Shockers quarterfinal 80-74 win over third-seed Temple on Friday night, scored 18 for the Shockers (19-14), the tournament’s No. 6 seed.
+Samajae Haynes-Jones had 17, despite missing six of his seven 3-point attempts.

-Cincinnati (27-6), the tournament’s No. 2 seed, will face No. 11 Houston in Sunday’s championship game.
-The Cougars defeated Memphis 61-58 in the first semifinal game on Saturday
+“We were one play short against a very, very good team, a very well-coached team, a team that’s going to go to the NCAA tournament and hopefully advance pretty deep,” Wichita State coach Gregg Marshall said.

+Cincinnati appeared in control with a 62-55 lead with 4:44 left, when the Shockers made their run.
+They eventually would catch the Bearcats at 62-all, then again deadlocked at 63.

-The teams were tied at 63 after Wichita State’s Jaime Echenique split a pair of free throws with 46.7 seconds left.
+The 63-all tie came after Wichita State’s Jaime Echenique split a pair of free throws with 46.7 seconds left.

 On the ensuing Cincinnati possession Broome got to the rim for a layup and a Bearcat lead of 65-63 with 23.5 second left.